kasenetz/hbcd-docs/docs/measures/mri/overview.md

 During review, data quality is scored according to the severity of specific artifacts, rated on a scale of 0 to 3, where 0 indicates no artifact, 1 indicates mild, 2 moderate, and 3 severe.
 Structural scans include review of T1w, T2w, and qMRI.
 Reviewers rate scans for **motion artifacts** (e.g. ripples, blurring) and document other issues such as **intensity inhomogeneity** or **ghosting** (when the slice location is outside the FOV, creating a fainter displaced copy of the head, brain, or eyes).

 Visual inspection is performed for additional scan types including B1 field maps, used for bias field correction of qMRI scans, and SVS localizer scans used to define the ROI for MRS (spectroscopy).
 For qMRI, QC is also performed on derived data, including parametric maps, region of interest analysis, and comparison of quantitative parametric values for 3D-QALAS.
-These have specific QC criteria: e.g. for QALAS, the 3rd and 4th acquired volume (depending on the age of the baby) should resemble the tissue contrast of a T1-weighted (MPRAGE) scan.

 <p>
 <div id="notification-banner" class="notification-banner" onclick="toggleCollapse(this)">